Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 1. blindly follow your instructions, or
 2. exert behavior that looks like it assumes you made a mistake and just selectively augments part of your prompt.

-To illustrate this, in one of our Examples, there used to be an equation for calculating total shipping cost on an E-commerce platform:
+To illustrate this, in one of our Examples, there used to be an equation for calculating total shipping costs on an E-commerce platform:

 .. code-block:: console